nomanson/HTML-WireFraming/README.md

 IMAGES

 Using the wireframe.js will turn all image tags into DIV tags.
 Just use with and height attributes in your image tag and the DIV will be set to this size in pixels.
+The div has a class 'image_holder' for seperate styling.

 WIREFRAME.JS